Dyspanopeus sayi: Ecology

-The bivalve mollusc Chamelea gallina is a food item for D. sayi in the Adriatic Sea.
+The bivalve Chamelea gallina is a food item for D. sayi in the Adriatic Sea.

 Dyspanopeus sayi lives predominantly on muddy bottoms, where it is a predator of bivalve molluscs.
 In its native environment, it hides among colonies of polychaetes to avoid being preyed on by the Atlantic blue crab, Callinectes sapidus.
 It is an important predator of the quahog, Mercenaria mercenaria, in Narragansett Bay, and of the barnacle Balanus improvisus in Delaware Bay.
 In the Adriatic Sea, it has been observed to feed on the striped venus clam, Chamelea gallina, and the introduced Asian date mussel, Arcuatula senhousia.

 Life cycle

 The life cycle of D. sayi begins with copulation, which normally takes place shortly after the female has moulted, while her exoskeleton is still soft.
 Spawning occurs within hours or days of copulation, and the eggs are brooded on the female's pleopods (swimmerets) until they are ready to hatch.
 Females have been found carrying eggs from April to October; in a study of crabs caught at Gloucester Point, Virginia in 1978, females were observed to carry between 686 and 14,735 eggs.
 The number of eggs increases with carapace width according to a power law; extrapolation of the power law suggests that the largest D. sayi females are capable of carrying over 32,000 eggs each.

-At 29 C, the eggs can take only 9 or 10 days to develop, and this increases to 16 days at temperatures of 20 C. The young crabs hatch as zoea larvae, and pass through three further zoeal stages and one megalopa before becoming juveniles.
+At 29 C, the eggs can take only 9 or 10 days to develop, and this increases to 16 days at temperatures of 20 C. The young crabs hatch as zoea and pass through three further zoeal stages and one megalopa before becoming juveniles.
 Juveniles are thought to reach maturity in the summer after they hatch.
 The total lifespan of an individual can be up to 2 years.